The Peace of Westphalia

 Cardinal Richelieu

-It has been charged that
+It has been charged

+needs.
 His motivations matter less, however, than those of his target audiences.
-He
+He understood the realities of political

-France and acted in ways to take advantage of these.
-His goal was to increase
+advantage of these.
+His goal was to increase the authority of the king (and

-the authority of the king (and therefore of himself), not to live virtuously.
+therefore of himself), not to live virtuously.
+Whether Richelieu was a devout

-Whether Richelieu was a devout believer in God or merely a Machiavellian
+believer in God or merely a Machiavellian manipulator of the same, his advice

-manipulator of the same, his advice to Louis XIII likely would be the same.For example, Richelieu began the second part of his
+to Louis XIII likely would be the same.For example,

-Political Testament with a chapter entitled, “The Reign of God the First
+entitled, “The Reign of God the First Essential,” arguing in part that “princes

-Essential,” arguing in part that “princes are expected to establish God’s true
+are expected to establish God’s true church” within their kingdoms.512 One may

-church” within their kingdoms.512 One may interpret this to mean that he was
+interpret this to mean that he was primarily concerned with the souls of the

-find a modern account that asserts this.
-More importantly, Richelieu knew that
+French, though it would be hard to find a modern account that asserts this.

-God was a necessary part of any equation of political authority.
+More importantly, Richelieu knew that God was a necessary part of any equation

 The above statement